 I asked my mom and brother (which basically means my mom) to start saving them for me.
 Remember last summer I did a blog post on some sensory bins for Dylan before the baby came?
 Well I have been meaning to make sensory bottles for Reagan and I thought this was the perfect opportunity.

 I took a trip to my beloved Dollar Tree with the small opening of the bottles in mind.
 Off the shelves, I grabbed googly eyes, sand, small rocks, marbles, baby shampoo, rice, pasta, pony beads, hot glue gun sticks (glitter glue), alphabet beads, beans, vegetable oil…I was like a kid in a candy store!
 Which is basically a DIY blogger in the Dollar Store.
 Or Hobby Lobby.

 Oh, full disclosure, I am not sure if you can get food coloring at the Dollar Tree – I don’t think you can.
 I colored my water with food coloring that I already had at home.

 When I started work on them, I took the labels off first.
 It is much easier to clean if you tear them off in one piece.
 You are going to have some sticky residue left over, so I used nail polish remover with a cotton pad and then when that dried, I used coconut oil to get the rest of it.
 Some of it was super stubborn and didn’t all come off, but it wasn’t sticky anymore and that’s all that really mattered to me.

 When you’re at the Dollar Tree, for the love of all that is Holy, please buy a funnel.
 It will save your sanity.
 You can get them in a pack of 3 for (yep, you guessed it), $1. 😉

-Here is what I put into mine.
+Here is what I put into my sensory bottles.
 You can mix and match any of those items.
 I focused on sound for these for Reagan because she loves to make noise.